Moment by moment we can choose to cultivate wellness.

 5. Calming our Minds

 Keep curious and pay more attention to your mind, without judgment.
 Changes and restrictions to our normal routines, loss and disappointments for our future social plans can all add up.
-Starting to work from home, or increased pressure at work could trigger positive or negative patterns, thoughts and feelings.
-Underlying medical conditions may be activated, keep aware of yourself, your team and colleagues.
-Checking in “How am I today on a scale of 1 to 10?“ Mindfulness practices may help
+Starting to work from home, or increased pressure at work can trigger positive or negative patterns, thoughts and feelings.
+Mindfulness is to be with things as they are, avoiding the extremes of suppressing or running away with thoughts feelings or sensations; keeping a sense of perspective and balance.
+Self-compassion helps hold the difficulty.

 6. Kindness Counts

-Acceptance and adjusting to the changes we are all collectively experiencing is going to take time.
-Cultivating kindness and compassion for ourselves, and empathy for others helps us.
+Cultivating kindness and compassion for ourselves, and empathy for others helps us become more accepting whilst adjusting to the changes we are all collectively experiencing.
 Kindness calms our nervous system.
-Research indicates compassionate leadership helps us feel valued, connected and safe.
+Research indicates compassionate leadership helps us feel valued, connected and safe, during changes.

 7. Keep Communicating